 No wonder animals and birds don’t need psychiatrists, I reckon.
 They live in absolute uncertainty, accepting whatever comes their way.
 They don’t think about future and so have no anxiety.
 Their fears too are instinctive—when there is clear and present danger—unlike ours, which are mostly psychotic, created by our overactive minds.

 It’s time to go, get ready for work.
-As I leave the scene, I realise that we can learn so much from Nature—if only we would pay attention.
+As I leave the scene, I realize that we can learn so much from Nature—if only we would pay attention.

 Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!